Andrew-LLL1210/debruijn-interpreter/README.md

 ## Language Semantics

+### Overview

-The language DeBruijn is based off of a notation called the [De Bruijn Index][wikip], usable for representing terms of lambda calculus.
+The language DeBruijn is based off of a notation called the [De Bruijn Index][wikip], used for representing terms of lambda calculus.
 Notably, DeBruijn uses 0-based indices, so that the K-combinator or lambda calculus is written `λ λ 1`, not `λ λ 2`.
 The terms may also be written with backslahes instead of Greek letter lambas: `\ \ 1`.